caiiiycuk/js-dos-docs/Writerside/topics/dos-api.md

 # Getting Started

-js-dos do not require any backend to start.
+js-dos does not require any backend to start.
 You need to have some static website hosting where you put your webpage with DOS.

 You can start with any template of webpage you want.
-You only need some div element where to put a dos window.
+You only need a div element where to place the DOS window.

 For example, you can use following template:
 ```html